Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Introduction

 \section{Introduction}

-Advances in quantum science and technology \cite{BenentiCasati,Acín_2018,Laucht_2021,Campbell_2025} have inspired investigations into energy storage at the quantum scale, leading to the concept of quantum batteries.
-Quantum batteries are quantum devices designed to store finite amounts of energy and release them upon request \cite{Alicki2013,Colloquium,Ferraro2026natrevphys}.
-Their operation fundamentally relies on quantum effects: unitary charging processes can generate coherences between energy levels and, in many-body systems, entanglement between subsystems.
-These quantum features can enhance the performance of energy storage beyond what is achievable classically \cite{Campaioli17, Ferraro18, JuliaFerre2020, Gyhm22, Rinaldi24, Andolina25, Cavaliere2025}.
+Advances in quantum science and technology \cite{BenentiCasati,Acín_2018,Laucht_2021,Campbell_2025} have inspired investigations into energy management at the quantum scale.
+The concept of quantum battery---a device which stores finite amounts of energy and releases it on demand---was introduced~\cite{Alicki2013,Colloquium,Ferraro2026natrevphys}.
+Such devices exploit quantum hallmarks, such as coherence and entanglement, which can enhance energy-storage performance beyond classical limits~\cite{Campaioli17, Ferraro18, Rossini2019, JuliaFerre2020, Gyhm22, Rinaldi24, Andolina25, Cavaliere2025,Fischer2024avsq}.

-In realistic implementations~\cite{Quach22, Hymas25, Joshi22, Hu22, gemme2022ibm, gemme23, Razzoli_2025, Elyasi2025}, quantum batteries inevitably interact with their environment, causing effects such as dissipation and decoherence that can strongly affect their performance.
-To mitigate these effects, control strategies, first applied to closed-system settings\cite{Rodriguez2023, Erdman2024, Evangelakos2024, Evangelakos2025}, have been recently extended to the context of open quantum batteries \cite{Rodriguez2023, Erdman2024, Evangelakos2024, Evangelakos2025}.

-Among the various models proposed for implementing a quantum battery, the micromaser architecture \cite{PhysRevLett.54.551, Filipowicz:86, Meystre2007} plays a significant role, as it provides a physically realistic and widely studied setup.
-This system can be understood as a collision model \cite{ciccarello}, where a single-mode electromagnetic cavity acts as the energy-storage unit and is charged by a stream of two-level systems (atoms or other qubits) that interact sequentially with the cavity field \cite{shaghaghi2022, Salvia2023, shaghaghi2023, Massa2025}.
+A physically realistic and widely studied setup for implementing a quantum battery is the micromaser architecture \cite{PhysRevLett.54.551, Filipowicz:86, Meystre2007}.
+It can be understood as a collision model \cite{ciccarello}, where a single-mode quantized harmonic field---such as an electromagnetic cavity mode---acts as the energy-storage unit charged by the sequential interaction with a stream of two-level natural or artificial atoms~\cite{shaghaghi2022, Salvia2023, shaghaghi2023, Massa2025}.
+In realistic implementations~\cite{Quach22,dou2023pra,Hymas2026, Joshi22,Hu22,gemme2022ibm,gemme23,Razzoli_2025,Elyasi2025,DiBello2025qst}, quantum batteries inevitably interact with their environment, dissipation and decoherence strongly affecting their performance.
+To mitigate these effects, control strategies, first applied to closed systems \cite{dou2020epl,Rodriguez2023,mazzoncini2023pra, Erdman2024,Evangelakos2024,Evangelakos2025}, have been recently extended to open quantum batteries \cite{santos2019pre,Rodriguez2024,sun2025njp}.